 The European Central Bank (ECB) is one of the seven institutions of the EU and the central bank for the entire Eurozone.
-It is one of the most critical central banks in the world, and it supervises over 120 central banks and commercial banks in the member states.
-The bank works with the central banks in each EU state to formulate a monetary policy that helps maintain stable prices and strengthen the Euro.
+It is one of the most critically important central banks in the world, supervising over 120 central and commercial banks in the member states.
+The ECB works with the central banks in each EU state to formulate monetary policy to help maintain stable prices and strengthen the Euro.

 Here is a link to the European Central Bank’s website -> https://www.ecb.europa.eu